GoogleCloudPlatform/professional-services/examples/cloudml-churn-prediction/README.md

 ## Model Training
 Model training minimizes the negative of the log likelihood function for a statistical Survival Analysis model with discrete-time intervals.
 The loss function is based off the paper [A scalable discrete-time survival model for neural networks](https://peerj.com/articles/6257.pdf).

 For each record, the conditional hazard probability is the probability of failure in an interval, given that individual has survived at least to the beginning of the interval.
 Therefore, the probability that a user survives the given interval, or the likelihood, is the product of (1 - hazard) for all of the earlier (and current) intervals.

 So, the log likelihood is: ln(current hazard) + sum(ln(1 - earlier hazards)) summed over all time intervals.
 Equivalently, each individual's log likelihood is: ln(1 - (1 if survived 0 if not)*(Prob of failure)) + ln(1 - (1 if failed 0 if not)*(Prob of survival)) summed over all time intervals.

 ### Set Constants
+The TFRecord output of the preprocessing job should be used as input to the training job.

+Make sure to navigate back to the top-level directory.

 ```
 INPUT_DIR="${OUTPUT_DIR}"
 MODEL_DIR="${BUCKET}/model/$(date +%Y%m%d%H%M%S)"

+cd ..
 ```

 ### Train locally with AI Platform